 Dagdag Dunong Reading Center ~ Baco, Philippines

-WaterBridge Outreach has just committed additional funds to the same organization for the construction of a permanent reading center in Baco, Mindoro.
-The reading center will be typhoon and flood proof and provide a place for indigenous children to improve their reading and writing skills.
-These children and their families are desperately poor and deprived by the government of basic human rights because of discrimination against them as members of indigenous tribes of Mangyan people who have lived on Mindoro since before the Spaniards colonized the Philippines.
-A total of eight Mangyan tribes currently live in 27 districts on the island.
-Despite heavy rains the Groundbreaking ceremony of Dagdag Dunong Reading Center went ahead in early January 2018 with the children of the Alangan tribe of the Mangyan and their chieftain, Tatay Henry.
+The reading center is designed to be typhoon and flood proof, and provides a safe, welcoming place for indigenous children to improve their reading and writing skills.
+These children and their families are for the most part desperately poor and deprived by the government of basic human rights, discriminated against for being members of indigenous tribes of Mangyan people who have lived on Mindoro since before the Spaniards colonized the Philippines.

-This will be the 2nd location for the Dagdag Dunong Reading Center, the first location having been established in 2006 in Manila with the goals of conducting literacy and read-along activities on the weekends for poor children under age 12.
-Under the direction of Ms. Ana Bacudio who is Project Leader and Chief Storyteller, the center has seen enormous growth in the number of children attending and now not only nourishes their minds with books but also nourishes their bodies by providing healthy meals each day.
-Ms. Ana Maria Bacudio received Mayor Alfredo Lin’s Plaque of Recognition for rendering exemplary service in the field of education, and in 2012 the Dagdag Dunong Center was nominated for the prestigious IBBY- Asahi Reading Promotion Award.
+This is Dagdag Dunong Reading Center’s second location, the first location established in 2006 in Manila.
+The reading centers are the brainchild of Ms. Ana Maria Bacudio, a medical technician in Manila by day and a devoted storyteller in the evenings and on weekends.
+With her volunteer team, the centers come alive with literacy and other educational activities for poor, disadvantaged children, many who reside on the streets.
+The reading centers not only nourish the children's minds with books, but also their bodies by providing healthy meals each day.
+The children also have access to running water and toilets.
+Ms. Ana received Mayor Alfredo Lin’s Plaque of Recognition for rendering exemplary service in the field of education, and in 2012 the Dagdag Dunong Center was nominated for the prestigious IBBY- Asahi Reading Promotion Award.